 e.
 Pregnancy.
-Methadone and is a first line mediation for opioid use disorder in pregnancy.
+Methadone or buprenorphine are first line medications for opioid use disorder in pregnancy.
 If you have a pregnant patient who is interested in methadone, they may benefit from expedited initiation in a more monitored setting.
-Please consult the obstetric service and addiction medicine for possible admission for methadone stabilization.
+If available, please consult addiction medicine.

-Women and Infants Mom's MATTER clinic contact: 401-430-2700
+During business hours please call: Women and Infants Mom's MATTER clinic: 401-430-2700